rosecodez/Etch-a-Sketch/README.md

 `Future ideas to implement:`
 Transform the behavior of a square when interacting with the mouse by introducing a series of modifications.

-1.Complete the eraser functionabilty.
 ✔️ Rather than a simple color change from a color to another, each interaction should randomize the square’s RGB value entirely.

-3.Additionally, implement a progressive darkening effect where each interaction adds 10% more black or color to the square.
+Additionally, implement a progressive darkening effect where each interaction adds 10% more black or color to the square.
 The objective is to achieve a completely black square only after ten interactions.

 ---